-- 10.1 The parish council and the member of the ministry staff (both full-time and part-time) should agree in advance the extent to which the general funds of the parish will pay for the ministry related expenses listed below by applying the following guidelines - (a) A parish should pay for an agreed portion of electricity and gas expenses if the rectory or residence is used for parish business. - (b) A parish should pay telephone expenses (including mobile phones) relating to rental and parish calls. - (c) A parish should pay hospitality expenses where a clear ministry of hospitality is exercised. - (d) A parish should pay book and conference costs (including professional development costs) to the extent that these costs clearly relate to ministry and fall within an agreed level of expenditure as determined by the parish council (in consultation with the ministry staff member). - (e) A parish should provide the computer hardware, software, internet access and office furnishings and equipment that are required by the ministry staff to exercise their duties. - (f) Other ministry related expenses may be paid by agreement between the ministry staff member and the parish council. - 10.2 Any portion of the above ministry related expenses that are not paid from the general funds of the parish could be paid from the staff member's MEA, if they so choose. - 10.3 The parish should make a direct payment of the agreed expenses, with the member of the ministry staff reimbursing the parish for any private expenditure component, or authorising the balance be paid from their MEA.
-Alternatively, the parish should precisely reimburse the member of the ministry staff for agreed expenses on production of receipts. - 10.4 The direct payment or precise reimbursement of expenses from an MEA will be treated as exempt benefits and are therefore not subject to tax under current tax legislation. - 10.5 Any other amounts paid in cash paid to a member of the ministry staff for these expenses is an allowance that is taxable income in the hands of the staff member, and therefore subject to PAYG withholding.
+- 10.1.
+The parish council and the member of the ministry staff (both full-time and part-time) should agree in advance the extent to which the general funds of the parish will pay for the ministry related expenses listed below by applying the following guidelines - (a) A parish should pay for an agreed portion of water, electricity and gas expenses if the rectory or residence is used for parish business. - (b) A parish should pay telephone expenses (including mobile phones) relating to rental and parish calls. - (c) A parish should pay hospitality expenses where a clear ministry of hospitality is exercised. - (d) A parish should pay book and conference costs (including professional development costs) to the extent that these costs clearly relate to ministry and fall within an agreed level of expenditure as determined by the parish council (in consultation with the ministry staff member). - (e) A parish should provide the computer hardware, software, internet access and office furnishings and equipment that are required by the ministry staff to exercise their duties. - (f) Other ministry related expenses may be paid by agreement between the ministry staff member and the parish council.

+- 10.2.
+Any portion of the above ministry related expenses that are not paid from the general funds of the parish could be paid from the staff member's MDBA, if they so choose. - 10.3.
+The parish should make a direct payment of the agreed expenses, with the member of the ministry staff reimbursing the parish for any private expenditure component, or authorising the balance be paid from their MDBA.
+Alternatively, the parish should precisely reimburse the member of the ministry staff for agreed expenses on production of receipts.
+Or alternatively, the parish can agree on an amount to contribute to these ministry related expenses and the agreed amount can be added to the balance of available funds in a MDBA. - 10.4.
+Any other amounts paid in cash paid to a member of the ministry staff for these expenses is an allowance that is taxable income in the hands of the staff member, and therefore subject to PAYG withholding.
 However, the member of the ministry staff may then be able to claim deductions for expenses they incur in their personal tax return.

-11. Minister's Expense Account (MEA)
+11. Minister's Discretionary Benefit Account (MDBA)